boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/period-over-period.md

 In both relative items Combobox, the `Custom` will be selected automatically if you choose custom range from calendar or enter custom range manually using the `Combobox` input section.

 > **IMPORTANT:**
-* PoP widget won't act as slave for any widget.
+* The PoP widget won't act as a slave for any widget.
-* PoP always having some value selected by default it in.
-We can reset, but we can’t discard it’s filter values.
+* The PoP widget always has a default value selected in it.
+We can reset it, but we can't discard it's filter values.
-* No widget mapped as slave by default to PoP, we need to manually configure the required widgets as slave.
+* No widget is mapped as a slave by default to the PoP widget.
+We need to manually configure the required widgets as slaves.
-* The widget acting as slave for PoP will display it’s virtual measure in view mode alone.
+* The widget acting as a slave for the PoP widget will display it’s virtual measure in view mode only.
-* For now, PoP supported provided for Chart widget(except Combo and Radar Polar) alone.
+* For now, PoP support is provided for the Chart widget(except Bubble Scatter, Combo and Radar Polar), Grid and KPI card only.